Towards Vorst's conjecture in positive characteristic: Introduction

 \subsection{Acknowledgement}

 We thank Ofer Gabber for sending us an outline of the proof of the Cartier isomorphism mentioned above and for helpful comments on our presentation of his results in the appendix.
+We are grateful to the referees for a careful reading of our paper and several helpful comments.
+In particular, they suggested an alternative proof of the vanishing result for the topological cyclic homology of a valuation ring mentioned above.